mac-cain13/daemonizable-command/README.md

 `composer require wrep/daemonizable-command`

+*Note that if you use Symfony 2.1 or lower you need to use version 1.0.* of this bundle, version 1.1.* is compatible with Symfony 2.2+.*

 ## How to use?
 Just create a Symfony2 command that extends from `EndlessCommand` and off you go.
 Here is a minimal example: